stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *Reaching out, you deliver a jolt to the system of a creature causing them to sieze up and allowing you to slip away.*

 Lightning springs from your hand to deliver a shock to a creature you try to touch.
 Make a melee evocation attack against a target that you see within range.
 You have +1d on the attack roll if the target is wearing armour made of metal.
-On a hit, the target takes 2d4 + your spellcasting ability modifier electric damage, and it can’t make attacks of opportunity or take other free actions until the start of its next turn.
+On a hit, the target takes 2d4 + your spellcasting attribute modifier electric damage, and it can’t make attacks of opportunity or take other free actions until the start of its next turn.

 ## Thunderclap
 *Evocation Cantrip*<br>